-When you are working with the System Definer you can open the default Materials folder included with your installation.
+When you are working with the System Definer or Material to Material Calculator you can open the default Materials folder included with your installation.

 At the bottom of the window under Material, click Load material to navigate to a material file.